 - Various size plastic bins, swimming pools, plastic sleds, and/or tarp

-- Purple Meadow-rue (Thalictrum dasycarpum) – just rub the head of the plant over a bucket.
+Meadow-rue (Thalictrum sp) – just rub the plant’s head over a bucket.
 A good friend of mine called it “caressing the plant.”

-- White Wild Indigo (Baptisia alba) – cup your hands on either side of the long stem of seed pods and pull upwards, releasing the pods into your hands.
-These will have weevils in them, which will need to be killed so the seeds aren’t eaten.
-To do this, you can freeze the seeds after they have been hammermilled and separated from the pods or before processing with a hammermill you can put a moth ball in the bucket, cover it with a towel for a day or so.
+Baptisia species – cup your hands on either side of the long stem of seed pods and pull upwards, releasing the pods into your hands.
+They might have weevils in them, which will need to be killed so the seeds aren’t eaten.
+To do this, you put a moth ball in the bucket and cover the bucket with a towel for a day or so.

-Once home, the seeds are spread into various containers to dry.
-Each receives a label as well; this label follows them throughout the process until they are finally mixed in preparation for spreading on the land.
-Each day be sure to turn the seeds so they have an opportunity to dry all the way through.
+Once home, the seeds are spread to dry.
+Each receives a label; this label follows them throughout the process until they are mixed in preparation for sowing.
+Each day turn the seeds to ensure they dry thoroughly.